webpack/webpack-cli/SERVE-OPTIONS.md

   --env <value...>            Environment passed to the configuration when it is a function.
   --node-env <value>          Sets process.env.NODE_ENV to the specified value.
   --progress [value]          Print compilation progress during build.
-  -j, --json [value]          Prints result as JSON or store it in a file.s -d, --devtool <value>       Determine source maps to use.
+  -j, --json [value]          Prints result as JSON or store it in a file.
+  -d, --devtool <value>       Determine source maps to use.
   --no-devtool                Do not generate source maps.
   --entry <value...>          The entry point(s) of your application e.g. ./src/main.js.